 The process of discovering a true market insight is not straightforward.
 It requires multiple sources of data to be integrated, an actionable hypothesis supported by synthesised data, and a little intuition and gut feeling.

-NPS Tracker
+NPS Tracker:

 When it comes to NPS trackers, the lines between CX and insights can get blurred.
 NPS (Net Promoter Score) is a widely used metric for measuring customer loyalty and satisfaction.
 It involves asking customers how likely they are to recommend the company to others, on a scale of 0 to 10.
 The NPS score is calculated by subtracting the percentage of detractors (0-6) from the percentage of promoters (9-10) while ignoring the passives (7 & 8).
 The score provides a benchmark for how well the company is meeting customer needs and expectations.